 Get help from the Victorian Equal Opportunity and Human Rights Commission.

 You can make a complaint to us if you think you have experienced:

 If you wish, someone else can make a complaint for you.
 Find out how the Commission helps people resolve complaints.

 We can also give you information about your rights.

 Physical features discrimination at work

-Nearly half of the complaints about physical features discrimination that come to us are work related (43.6 per cent in 2018-19).
+Nearly half of the complaints about physical features discrimination that come to us are work related (40.5% in 2020-21).

 While a person is responsible for their own unlawful behaviour, employers can also be held responsible.